carlerik-gauthier/soccer_season_prediction/README.md

 In order to get a sense if the data, this project contains an EDA part where the user can explore the evolution of some soccer kpis depending on the final rank.

+Initial exploratory analysis was performed in a Jupyter Notebook in order to get a sense of the data and find out the best charts.

+Now, a user can simply navigate in the app.

+PICT

 # EDA for 2019-2020 season

-Here the user cans see how teams were performing until the championships were paused due to the first Covid-19 lockdowns.
+Here user can see how teams were performing until the championships were paused due to the first Covid-19 lockdowns.
 Hence, the user could guess how teams would have performed under "normal circumstances".

 # Models